achetronic/vault-on-kubernetes/README.md

 ## How to collaborate

 1. Create a branch and change inside everything you need
-2. Launch a cluster pointing tooling-stack to this repository but to your branch
-3. Open a Pull Request to merge your code.
+2. Open a Pull Request to merge your code.
 Don't be dirty with the commits (squash them), be clear with the commit message, etc